tildeleb/ll/README.md

 Unlike languages such as Python and Ruby, Go does not have a built in list type.

-Package lispylist implements a classical lisp list data structure based on a Cons cell or Pair.
+Package ll implements a classical lisp list data structure based on a Cons cell or Pair.

 The basic data structure here is a "List". sometimes called a "cons" or "pair" which has two cells, a Head and a Tail.
 In classic lisp the Head of a list is accessed via the "car" fucntion and the Tail is accessed via the "cdr" function.
 A Pair is often written as a dotted pair "(a . b)" where a is the Head and b is the Tail.
 Lists are build up from dotted Pairs via cons, with the last element of the list having nil as it's Tail.